Solving the Summer Child Care Problem

 "When men complain, policies get changed."

-How millions of families provide care for their children for almost one-quarter of the year is a serious issue, with economic, gender and educational implications.
-And for women (who do most of the schlepping), patching together care over the summer can mean more lost productivity and yet another rationale for work-place discrimination.
+“For women (who do most of the schlepping), patching together care over the summer can mean more lost productivity and yet another rationale for work-place discrimination.”

-But the numbers working at such flexible companies rang in only at around 50 percent - meaning there's still nearly half frantically dancing the summer cha-cha.
-And a soon-to-be-released study of ours shows just how hard it is to find summer programs that support employees' whole day.
+But that still leaves many still frantically dancing the summer cha-cha.
+And a study of ours shows just how hard it is to find programs that last the whole school break.
 That's a lot of lost productivity, meaning there's room (and good reason) for employers to do more.

 "There is a huge disconnect between the amount of vacation and holidays given to the average American worker and the amount of summer vacation for a schoolchild," wrote one mother to the New York Times about the summer child care problem.
 "I am not sure how the average family fills in the gaps."